 - Succession Coaching for a Director moving to an in-company CEO role of a premium German car producer to broaden their leadership vision and thinking.

-- Coaching the CEO of an infrastructure organisation become a more effective leader of their executive team during a period of rapid growth.
+- Coached the CEO of an Oil & Gas organisation become a more effective leader of their executive team during a period of rapid growth.

-- Team-coaching assignment in a global Financial Services organisation at Director level to improve team effectiveness whilst implementing a new customer-focussed strategy.
+- Team-coaching assignment in a global financial services organisation to improve team effectiveness whilst implementing a new customer-focussed strategy.

-- Coaching a senior executive as they made the transition to Chief Commercial Officer, including the creation and implementation of a year-long development plan.
+- Coached a senior executive as they made the transition to Chief Commercial Officer, including the creation and implementation of a year-long development plan.

-- Coaching a newly appointed Group CEO of a logistics organisation during the transition from single-company CEO to the Group CEO of a global enterprise.
+- Coached a newly appointed Group CEO of a logistics organisation during the transition from single-company CEO to the Group CEO of a global enterprise.

-- Coaching a Professorial Head of Faculty in a prestigious university helping them make the shift towards a more strategic outlook appropriate for their position.
+- Coached a Professorial Head of Faculty in a prestigious university helping them make the shift towards a more strategic outlook appropriate for their position.